asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ```

 ### `Channels` object
-The `channels` object in an AsyncAPI document holds all the individual `channel` objects definitions that the application must use during runtime.
-The `channels` represents the communication pathways through which messages are exchanged.
+The `channels` object in an AsyncAPI document holds all the individual `channel` object definitions that the application must use during runtime.
+The `channels` represent the communication pathways through which messages are exchanged.
 The `channel` object describes a shared communication channel.

 The purpose of the `channels` object is to provide a structured way to define the messaging patterns and topics within the API.
 It allows API developers to specify the available channels, their purpose, and the expected message formats for communication.
 Consumers of the specific API can understand the supported message-based interactions and the corresponding data models.

 Some of the fields `channels` object holds for each channel object are:

-- `address`: An string representation of this channel's address.
+- `address`: A string representation of this channel's address.
 - `messages`: A map of the messages that will be sent to this channel by any application at any time.
 - `title`: A human-readable title for the channel.
 - `summary`: A short yet brief summary of the channel.
 - `description`: A description of the channel, providing additional context and details of the message.
 - `servers`: An array of `$ref` pointers to the definition of the servers in which this channel is available.
-If servers is absent or empty, this channel must be available on all the servers defined in the `Servers` Object.
+If servers are absent or empty, this channel must be available on all the servers defined in the `Servers` Object.
 - `parameters`: A map of the parameters included in the channel address.
 - `tags`: A list of tags for logical grouping of channels.
 - `externalDocs`: Additional external documentation for this channel.